 Videos about Japanese Proverbs

-If you liked the proverbs, you can take a look at the great videos below, it has been teaching the pronunciation and explaining more the meaning of some Japanese proverbs.
+If you enjoyed the proverbs, you can check out the great videos below, which teach pronunciation and explain more about the meaning of some Japanese proverbs.